National Security Studies, M.S.

 Upon completion of the National Security Studies Master program, students will be able to:

-- Understand the importance of the role policy plays in the development of governmental, non-governmental and private sector organizational goals and objectives with regard to national security initiatives (AN)
+- Understand the importance of the role policy plays in the development of governmental, non-governmental and private sector organizational goals and objectives regarding national security initiatives (AN)

-- Demonstrate an understanding of national, corporate, and cyber theories and practices to analyze critical national security strategies (SWOT)
+- Demonstrate an understanding of national, corporate, and cyber theories and practice to analyze critical national security strategies (SWOT)

 - Demonstrate superior executive level communication skills in both written and oral communications (COM)